OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Model_Theft.md

 1. [Meta’s powerful AI language model has leaked online](https://www.theverge.com/2023/3/8/23629362/meta-ai-language-model-llama-leak-online-misuse): A news article highlighting a real-world incident where an AI language model leaked online, emphasizing the importance of protecting LLM models from unauthorized access and misuse.
 2. [Runaway LLaMA | How Meta's LLaMA NLP model leaked](https://www.deeplearning.ai/the-batch/how-metas-llama-nlp-model-leaked/): The same example as the prior reference, but detailing exploitation steps from a detailed-level of how the proprietary model was leaked.
-3. [Compromising LLMs using Indirect Prompt Injection](https://github.com/greshake/llm-security/blob/main/README.md): A basic high-level overview of how a side-channel prompt injection exploit can have undesired consequences and lead to theft of intellectual property or worse.
-This reference is not to be confused with Prompt Injection as an alternative vulnerability, but is a reference guide for readers awareness how a side-channel exploit could ultimately lead to model theft.
-4. [I Know What You See:](https://arxiv.org/pdf/1803.05847.pdf) Power Side-Channel Attack on Convolutional Neural Network Accelerators: Example of Side-channel attacks to extract model information.
+3. [I Know What You See:](https://arxiv.org/pdf/1803.05847.pdf) Power Side-Channel Attack on Convolutional Neural Network Accelerators: Example of Side-channel attacks to extract model information.
-5. [D-DAE: Defense-Penetrating Model Extraction Attacks:](https://www.computer.org/csdl/proceedings-article/sp/2023/933600a432/1He7YbsiH4c) Adversarial approaches to defeat current extraction techniques.
+4. [D-DAE: Defense-Penetrating Model Extraction Attacks:](https://www.computer.org/csdl/proceedings-article/sp/2023/933600a432/1He7YbsiH4c) Adversarial approaches to defeat current extraction techniques.
-6. [A Comprehensive Defense Framework Against Model Extraction Attacks](https://ieeexplore.ieee.org/document/10080996): Techniques to defend against Extraction Attacks focusing on adversarial training and measures to achieve robustness against adaptive adversarial techniques.
+5. [A Comprehensive Defense Framework Against Model Extraction Attacks](https://ieeexplore.ieee.org/document/10080996): Techniques to defend against Extraction Attacks focusing on adversarial training and measures to achieve robustness against adaptive adversarial techniques.

 **Author Commentary (Optional):**